vipulnaik/diet-exercise-health/best-practices/best-practices-around-medical-appointments.md

   even if that particular day is clear of rain, rain in the days before and after reduces my scheduling flexibility for needed shopping around the period (higher in the winter).

+Regional IM principle as a post-selection adjustment principle:

+* (regional IM post / calendar) Work calendar events and Slack
+  reminders: I should clear out as much as possible, and then after that be particularly careful in the 2-3 days leading up to the appointment to keep that day clear.

 ### Preparation